UgzSourceCode/web-portfolio/docs/assumptions.md

 # My Assumptions

+## Time
+- It's not a speedrun; I will focus on other projects.
+This place should be ready when I finish other projects for showcase.

 ## Documentation
 - Documentation should be in English.
 - All features/components/scripts should have descriptions included in the documentation.